Minigrim0/Casio-C/README.md

-# ELECasio
+# Casio Dev

-A simple circuit solver for casio 35-E.
+A test for developping in C on casio 35+e

 This project was built using [fxSDK](https://aur.archlinux.org/packages/fxsdk/)